material-elements/react-native-material-elements/docs/components/theme-provider.md

 Interface representing the theme and a function to change the theme mode.

 - `theme`: `ThemeType & T` - The current theme.
-- `changeTheme`: Function to change the theme mode, accepting a `ThemMode`.

 ### `ThemeContextType`